breatheco-de/content/src/content/how-to/regular-expression-examples.md

 ### 3. Validate URLs

 In some applications, you may need to validate whether a given URL is formatted correctly.
 This means that the URL has a valid domain and a valid structure.
-For this, the best option is to use a regular expression.
+For this purpose, the best option is to use a regular expression.

-#### Python Code
 ```py runable=true
 import re